-To do this, you could track if customers had watched the shows and then add an attribute to them in ChartMogul.
+To do this, you could track if customers had watched the shows and then add a custom attribute to them in ChartMogul.
 For example, if a customer watched House of Cards, you could add the attribute 'Watched_House_of_Cards = True' to the customer in ChartMogul.

 Once you add an attribute to a customer, it will appear on their customer profile and in the All Filters drop-down.

 You can track product usage with analytics tools such as Google Analytics.
 By adding product usage attributes to customers in ChartMogul, you can see the impact of product usage and features on metrics such as MRR, LTV, Customer Churn rate, and Net Cash Flow.